In project management, time tracking refers to keeping track of the amount of time team members spend doing all or part

-Determine resource allocation
+- Determine resource allocation

-	How time tracking in project management software helps you
+How project time tracking software helps you manage better

 It works best when your project management tool has a time-tracking feature.
-It creates transparency in the project delivery process and makes it easy to look and capture the necessary data at a glance.
+It creates transparency in the project delivery process and makes it easy to look at and capture the necessary data at a glance.
 Some of the benefits of having a time tracking feature right in your project management tool include:

 1. Easy to track payments

 If your team depends significantly on hourly workers to get some of your work done, it may be tricky to keep track of their compensation.
 But, with a time tracking tool, you’ll be able to track how long your team members spend on the job so it’s easy to determine their compensation.

 2. Smarter resource allocation